Galaxia-Missions-Systems/mobius-sandbox-clients/readme.md

 The script will take you through the following steps.

 ## 1. Setting your Client ID
 Your *Client ID* is a unique self-assigned identifier for yourself and/or your company.

+If you were not given a *Client ID*, please invent one suitable for your company.
+Make sure it is unique and used consistently during development.

 ![Step 1 in bootstrap.sh](/img/1.jpg)